saurabhyadav1985/devicemanagement/README.md

 # Device Management
-Device management service for acme (dummy firm). this is a device management application that allows you to add, retrieve, update, delete, and search for devices.
+Device management service for acme (dummy firm).
+This is a device management application that allows you to add, retrieve, update, delete, and search for devices.
 It is a typical demo of a Spring Boot application with a RESTful API and an in-memory database.

 # Setup
 To start the application, you need to follow these steps: